cimeriann/Whitelist-DApp/README.md

 # Whitelist-DApp
 This is a whitelist decentralized application for an upcoming nft collection.
-Users can connnect to join the whitelist by linking their accounts on metamask and clicking the "Join WhiteList" button.
+Users can join the whitelist by linking metamask accounts and clicking the "Join WhiteList" button.
+Requires the user to be on the goerli testnet.
 This is part of the lessons in the Sophomore Track at learnweb3(https://learnweb3.io/)

 ## Project Layout
 * /hardhat-config - contains the backend and the smart contracts